forky2/fuzzing-helloworld/NOTES.md

 In qemu_cmin, the MaxMapFeedback with HitcountsMapObserver is what decides whether an input is interesting or not.

-## Components
+## Components - based on Baby Fuzzer

 Harness - The function or closure we want to test.
-The harness (target) really needs to update something, whether that's coverage data or some other piece of data.
+  Since we prefer a generative fuzzer that gets feedbacks over one that doesn't, our harness really needs to update something, whether that's coverage data or some other piece of data.
+  And it needs to do something to indicate a solution state (e.g. crash).
+  In the baby_fuzzer example, an array of u8 is used in a contrived way to represent coverage; a "signals map".

-Observer - An observation channel, e.g. StdMapObserver which will observe a map of something e.g. a map of the signals.
+Observer - An observation channel, e.g. StdMapObserver which will observe a map of something (like the the above signals map).
-  Still a black box to me.
+  Must implement: CanTrack + AsRef<O> + Named
+  The observer seems to maintain a state of the result of one execution only.

-Feedback - Struct to rate the interestingness of an input. e.g. MaxMapFeedback::new(&observer) takes our observation channel and considers 'interesting' when ...???
+Feedback - Struct to rate the interestingness of an input. e.g. MaxMapFeedback::new(&observer) takes our observer and considers an input interesting when the "observation" is simply different from all previous observations. e.g. previous runs yielded all 0s, but this latest run yielded a 1 in the map.
+  The Max in the name means that in a competition between last and current, the larger number wins, so that means the novel `0..1..0` wins over `0..0`.
+  Clearly a MinMapFeedback would not be of use in our scenario.
+(The fuzzer would never gain new interesting inputs and will only find the crash by brute force random luck).
+  Needs to be StateInitializer + Feedback.
+  Needs to have a Reducer? e.g. a MaxReducer or a MinReducer.

 Objective - Struct to decide if an input is a solution (crash?) or not. e.g. CrashFeedback::new() = ExitKindFeedback<CrashLogic> which checks the exit kind of an execution, and if it was a Crash then yes.
 (Who sets Crash?)

 State - e.g. StdState (???) takes:
-  - rand
+  - rand - Source of (hopefully) high entropy
   - corpus - Initial input corpus
   - solutions - Corpus of solutions (mutations that pleased Objective)
-  - feedback (above)
+  - feedback - (above)
-  - objective (above)
+  - objective - (above)

+Monitor - struct that decides how stats/events/information are displayed to user Could be a complicated ncurses style frontend, or it could be a simple logger.
+  In baby_fuzzer, `let mon = SimpleMonitor::new(|s| println!("{s}"));` creates
+  a simple monitor that just prints out whatever it's fed.

+EventManager - e.g. SimpleEventManager::new(mon).
+  I'm still not sure of the point of this component.
+From the docs:
+  Another required component is the EventManager.
+It handles some events such as the addition of a testcase to the corpus during the fuzzing process.
+For our purpose, we use the simplest one that just displays the information about these events to the user using a Monitor instance.
+  At the most minimal, I think it needs to implement a ProgressReporter.
+  For a NopFuzzer, it needs to be ProgressReporter.
+  For a StdFuzzer, it needs to be ProgressReporter + EventFirer + SendExiting + EventReceiver And the executor (GenericInProcessExecutor) requires it to be a EventFirer + EventRestarter too.
+  I know it creates its own ClientStatsManager on instantiation.
+  Anyway, how is it used?
+  Well, when StdState.generate_initial_inputs() is called it will...
+  - fuzzer.evaluate_input()
+    - I think mgr is just passed in here so its pointer can be saved before harness executes.
+      This is something that the InProcess executor does.
+  - call manager.fire([Some Event]), which (jesus) tells self.client_stats_manager about that thing.
+If it's an unhandled event it will push it onto its local vector of events.

+Scheduler - e.g. QueueScheduler::new().
+Apparently the scheduler defines how the fuzzer requests a testcase from the corpus.
+QueueScheduler would seem to be a trivial queue of items.
+But anyway, the Scheduler trait defines:
+    - on_add() called when a testcase is added to the corpus
+    - on_evaluation() when an input has been evaluated
+    - next() get the next entry
+    - set_current_scheduled() sets the current fuzzed corpusid.
+  It gets things from state (which it is passed in all these calls) I think.

 Fuzzer (Evaluator trait) - e.g. StdFuzzer::new() takes:
   - scheduler (above)